For a printable copy, please CLICK HERE.

-1) Library cards are available to anyone 4 years and older who lives in Massachusetts or works in Acton.
+- Library cards are available to anyone 4 years and older who lives in Massachusetts or works in Acton.
 Valid name and address identification are required.
-In the event a new user’s address cannot be verified, the individual will be able to borrow two items at the time s/he applies for a card.
+In the event a new user’s address cannot be verified, the individual will be able to borrow 2 items at the time s/he applies for a card.
 The card will be held at the library until the address is verified.

-2) Users may only have a card at one MLN library, except for users affiliated with an MLN college, who may have two library cards.
+- Users may only have a card at one MLN library, except for users affiliated with an MLN college or university, who may have 2 library cards.

-3) People staying in Acton less than two months may receive a card with which to borrow only Acton materials.
+- People staying in Acton less than 2 months may receive a card with which to borrow only Acton materials.